How to Make Potato Salad: The 3 Simple Steps You Need to Follow

-Follow these simple steps to learn how to make potato salad with egg and mayo, a fan-favorite side.
-In our opinion, a potluck is never complete without the best classic potato salad.
+Follow these simple steps to learn how to make potato salad.
+We're using our classic recipe complete with eggs and mayonnaise for a fan-favorite side.
 Once you've mastered the original homemade potato salad recipe, try one of the recipe twists below.

-In a medium saucepan place potatoes, 1/4 teaspoon salt, and enough water to cover.
+In a medium saucepan ($13, Walmart) place potatoes, ¼ teaspoon salt, and enough water to cover.
 Bring to boiling; reduce heat.
 Wondering how long to boil potatoes for potato salad?
 They'll be done in no time!
 Simmer, covered, for 15 to 20 minutes or until just tender.
 Drain well.

-Want to make your potato salad stand out from the rest of the usual potluck crowd?
-Try using red potatoes instead!
-Especially when you leave the skins on, red potatoes can easily bring a whole new look (and a slightly different flavor) to make over plain potato salad.
+Test Kitchen Tip: Want to make your potato salad stand out from the rest of the usual potluck favorites?
+Try using red potatoes instead.
+Especially when you leave the skins on, red potatoes can easily bring a whole new look (and a slightly different flavor) to a basic potato salad.

 German potato salad is usually served warm, unlike classic potato salad with egg and mayo.
 German potato salad recipes usually feature bacon and vinegar as main ingredients.
 Since it’s served hot, German potato salad isn’t as much of a picnic favorite as classic potato salad, but that doesn’t mean you should pass this version up.
 Try serving German potato salad for dinner alongside just about any meat entrée, or make this warm dish in winter for a cold-weather variation of summer potato salad.

 Most of our Test Kitchen's potato salad recipes call for waxy potato types such as red, yellow fingerling, and new potatoes.
 We prefer these over softer types like the traditional Russet because they hold their shape better once cooked and stirred into the dressing.